gamemaster-kosen/gmk-pf2e-golarion/README.md

 You may delete the levels associated with the maps you have removed in FoundryVTT Scene Management.

 ---
-Paizo Inc. Community Use Policy
+> **Paizo Inc. Community Use Policy**
+>

-This FoundryVTT Module uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy (paizo.com/licenses/communityuse).
+> This FoundryVTT Module uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy > ?(paizo.com/licenses/communityuse).
 We are expressly prohibited from charging you to use or access this content.
 This FoundryVTT Module is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit paizo.com.